Last updated on April 24th, 2023 at 02:44 am

 The biggest upgrades of the next-gen model can be found in the heel and toe.
 The improved heel rand helps transfer more tension throughout the shoe while the new toe patch is a brilliant addition that makes the shoe more suited to modern styles of sport climbing.

 All in all, this is a great shoe for beginners finding their feet on a diverse range of climbing styles and terrain.

 I admit the Cobra Eco can’t be classed as a vegan climbing shoe as it uses an unlined suede leather upper.
 That said, I would go out on a limb and say that the Eco Cobra might be one of the most environmentally friendly climbing shoes currently available.

 The Eco Cobra is one-half of La Sportiva’s eco-friendly climbing shoe line-up and one of my favorite slip-on climbing shoes ever made.
 While you probably won’t want to use the Cobra on your tricky projects, it offers a no-frills approach to shoe construction, giving you the basic tools you need for running laps at the gym or an easy day at the crag.

 That said, eagle-eyed viewers might have spotted the Cobra making an appearance at the Tokyo Olympics.
-Many pro climbers favour the Cobra for speed climbing, thanks to its minimalist construction, flexibility and moderate camber.
+Many pro climbers favor the Cobra for speed climbing, thanks to its minimalist construction, flexibility, and moderate camber.